MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/quick-start-register-configure-simplespa-application-msal-js.md

 - Click **Login** and a pop-up will open to enter your credentials.
 - After you enter your credentials you will find the **Login** button is hidden and a **Logout** button and a **Get Accounts** button are visible.
 You will also see a greeting using information from your user account.
 - Click the **Get Accounts** button to retrieve 10 account records from your Dataverse organization.
-The **Get Accounts** button is disabled as shown in the following screenshot:
+The result is shown in the following screenshot:

    ![The SimpleSPA page.](media/simple-spa.png "The SimpleSPA page")